 School closures have a negative impact on children and adolescents’ health and wellbeing, as well as on their long term educational outcomes , so keeping schools open when possible is a key objective .
 School closures, if deemed necessary, should initially be arranged for children in older age groups.
 An age-structured modelling study from the Netherlands, based on the virus characteristics of previously dominant SARS-CoV-2 strains, concluded that the largest impact on community transmission was achieved by reducing contacts in secondary schools .
 Another modelling study from Denmark which assumed that children under 10 years of age were 50% less susceptible to SARS-CoV-2 infection than adults, indicates that, all other measures being constant, opening only primary schools (grades 0-4) in February 2021 would not lead to a substantial increase in new cases or hospitalisations, provided that the transmissibility of variant B.1.1.7 increases by 40% compared to the previously circulating SARS-CoV-2 viruses.
 Case rates increased slightly, while hospital admissions remained stable through February and March .

 Transmission risks in different settings

+- Insufficient or incorrect use of protective personal equipment (PPE): Some work sites where outbreaks have occurred have been slow to implement appropriate infection control and hygiene standards or have done so inadequately .
+Insufficient access to PPE has been identified as an additional risk factor .
 A systematic review and meta-analysis of 172 observational studies both in healthcare settings and the community, that looked into the effect of distance from the source patient and the use of respiratory and eye protection in the risk of transmission of SARS-CoV, MERS-CoV and SARS-CoV-2, concluded that physical distancing of at least one metre, use of face masks and eye protection were associated with a much lower risk of transmission .
-Distances of two metres provided an even larger protective effect and the use of respirators was found to be more protective than medical masks in this review.